 Thank you for your time and attention.

-Here is some information from the NLGJA Stylebook on LGBT Terminology that might be particularly useful:
+Here is some information from the NLGJA Stylebook on LGBTQ Terminology that might be particularly useful:

 If a source shares transgender or gender-nonconforming identity, it is best practice to ask for preferred pronouns.
 Be cautious that a person’s pronouns may not correspond with the gender that may be associated with one’s name or appearance.
 Also, do not assume transgender status or include it if it is not germane to the story.